 2. Presently, we consider E-bikes to be inconsistent with tours rated our Advanced or Expert, and prefer to retain these slots for riders on regular road bikes.

 3. Only “pedal assist” type E-bikes will be allowed (only using a battery when needed to assist the rider).
-These “Class One” E-bikes should provide assistance only to 20 mph, and must be consistent with state laws for operation on bike paths and streets of the state where the tour is operated.
+Any and all E-bikes must be consistent with state laws for operation on bike paths and streets of the state where the tour is operated.

 4. Generally, our bike racks are not rated for the weight of E-bikes (some can weigh up to 65 lbs).
 Our Sprinter rack is rated to 34 lbs/bike, and our portable racks are rated for less.
 As a result, if an E-bike cannot be ridden, it will need to go inside the SAG vehicle.
 E-bikes over 45 lbs (25kg) will not be considered.
 Generally, our Sprinter and rental trucks can only accommodate 1 such bike at a time, and on some tours E-bikes may not be able to be accommodated at all.